zanlamar/2.2-Ecommerce/README.md

 ## 📋 Takeaways
 - It was delightful to apply JavaScript to a 'realistic' project as an ecommerce.
-- So many new funtionalities unblocked! 🤩.
+- It was exciting to unlock so many new functionalities while developing this project! 🤩
 - No drama with github during this sprint (!!!).
 - Deeper understanding of layout and styles.
-- I understand now the unique responsability principle.
-Refactorizing was satistying.
+- I understand now the unique responsibility principle.
+- The HTML validation & the 'blur' event were super interesting.